JRonkin/closure-grammar/README.md

 # closure-grammar
-A grammar for closure templates, written in ANTLR
+A grammar for closure templates, written for ANTLR